vinhpham42/Molex-rio/README.md

   Molex female crimp         QTY 87             WM2510-ND
   Crimper                    QTY 1              WM9999-ND
 ```
+This lists everything to get started, be sure to adjust accordingly.

 # Installation:
 1. Insert female headers into roborio.
 2. For RSL, use flush cutters to cut off the third unused pin.